MeshWorld India Logo MeshWorld.

 SELECT ...

-High Buffers: read=N means data is being read from disk.
-High Buffers: hit=N means it came from the shared buffer cache.
+High Buffers: read=N means data from disk.
+High Buffers: hit=N means from shared buffer cache.
 If you’re hitting disk heavily for a frequently-accessed table, consider increasing shared_buffers.

 -- Query 1: get 100 orders